15 sophisticated pink paint colors recommended by interior designers

 What colors work well with pink?

-Pink is a good wall color if you're looking to add accent shades because it works so well with all other hues.
+Pink is an ideal wall color for those looking to add accent shades because it works so well with all other hues.
+This versatile color, with its range of depth of saturation pairs with pretty much every other color within the color wheel.

 "Pink and green are opposite on the color wheel, so they create a beautiful contrast that’s still very easy to live with.
 Deep green adds a modern, edgy element to soft blush pink, perfectly balancing the scheme while creating a sophisticated look."